sayatalabs/sayata-fullstack-assignment/README.md

         * Add a login page before the submissions page where the broker can register/login with an email and password and be authenticated.
         * Allow each broker to see and manipulate only his/her own submissions.
+    * Implement the UI in a responsive design.